pingidentity/pingidentity-devops-getting-started/docs/deployK8sPA-cluster.md

 ## Deploy the cluster

-1. To orchestrate the replicated PingDirectory deployment, from your local `pingidentity-devops-getting-started/20-kubernetes/04-clustered-pingaccess` directory, enter:
+1. To orchestrate the replicated PingAccess deployment, from your local `pingidentity-devops-getting-started/20-kubernetes/04-clustered-pingaccess` directory, enter:

    ```bash
    kustomize build . | kubectl apply -f -